Nashville-Public-Library/talklib/README.md

 ## Instance Attributes

+### Notes about formatting:

+### string
+- must be enclosed in quotes (single or double; Python doesn't care)
+### bolean
+- either True or False
+- do not enclose in quotes
+- must be capitalized
+    - correct: True
+    - incorrect: true
+### number
+- in our case, these can be either type int OR float, meaning either whole numbers OR decimal numbers are allowed
+- do not enclose in quotes

 `show`

-required for all types of shows/segments
+*string*

+required
 - This is the name of the program
 - Mostly used for notifications, etc.
-- enclose in quotes (single or double, Python doesn't care)

 `show_filename`

-required for all types of shows/segments
+*string*

+required

 - the filename of the program
-- note that it does NOT include a trailing dash `-` OR the file extension `.wav`. use the base name only
+- do NOT include a trailing dash `-` OR a file extension `.wav`. use the base name only
-- enclose in quotes

 `url`

+*string*

 required for all RSS or permalink shows
-- link to the RSS feed
+- URL for the RSS feed OR the permalink
-- ensure there is not a trailing forward slash `/` at the end of the link
+- ensure there is not a trailing forward slash `/` at the end of the URL
     - correct: 'https://somesite.org/wpfeed.rss'
     - incorrect: 'https://somesite.org/wpfeed.rss/'
-- enclose in quotes

 `is_local`

+*boolean*

-required for "local" shows
+*required* for "local" shows
-- tells the module that this is a local show
+- tells the module whether this is a local show
-- you must set this to `True` if it is a local show
+- must be set to `True` if it is a local show
 - default is `False`

 `local_file`

+*string*

 required for "local" shows
 - path to the local file as such: `D:\path\to\the\show.wav`